Updated: August 2018

 Lounge membership: Priority Pass

-Another wonderful recommendation.
 Priority Pass provides access to A LOT of airport lounges.
 That allows me to sit somewhere quiet and get work done, chat with my travel buddies in comfort, or grab a shower and a meal during a stopover.
-Really reasonable price too (I bought it during a deal, membership + 10 lounge visits).
+Reasonably priced too (I bought it during a deal, membership + 10 lounge visits).
 Makes waiting around for the next flight almost pleasant.

 Travel insurance: World Nomads